 As mentioned previously, the Association had an amazing and transformative 2018.
-We met with the Association Board to deliver checks and review its 2018 annual report as well as its 2019 plan of work.
-Composing these documents is a requirement per the partnership agreement with the New Castle Presbytery.
+We met with the Association Board to review its annual report to NCP for 2018 and 2019 plan of work.
+Composing these documents are a requirement per the signed covenant between the Association and NCP.

-One sentence in the annual report that emphasized the increase in work read “Please note we can ordinarily fit our activities on one-page, but this year the number exceeds what can be stated with that limit.”
+One sentence in their annual report to NCP that emphasized the increase in work read “Please note we can ordinarily fit our activities on one-page, but this year the number exceeds what can be stated with that limit.”
 (It was four pages long.)
 Some projects that they worked on in 2018 included: family gardens, stoves, VIP latrines, water filters, CEDEPCA training, health clinics, maintaining the health of livestock, formalizing the association, and prayer partnerships.
-They are truly working so hard and impacting many communities in and around San Juan Ostuncalco.
+They are truly working so hard and impacting many their communities.
 The women shared that “through working together, we are making God’s love visible.”
-(Read the entire 2018 Annual Report here.)

-Following our tour of the clinic, we traveled with Rosario and her family to her church.
-There were at least 300 people at this contemporary service.
-We were invited up to the stage where Connectional Presbyter Jessie MacMillen addressed the congregation.
+Today we traveled with Rosario and her family to her church.
+There were at least 400 people at this contemporary service.
+We were invited up to the stage where Connectional Presbyter Jessie MacMillan addressed the congregation.
 We all then sang a song… no pressure!

 Rev. Edwin Estevez of Riverfront and Grace Methodist churches took to the pulpit to preach again.
 Rev. Estevez spoke about how we tend to fixate on things as a society.
 This obsession results in overconsumption and hoarding of things you simply don’t need.
 These could be physical things such as the newest iPhone or more abstract things such as greed, jealousy and the like.